bobbylkchao/listlist/web/README.md

 ## Getting Started

-1. Copy `src/web.config.ts.example` to `web.config.ts`, then change config informations in `src/web.config.ts`.
+1. Copy `src/web.config.ts.example` to `src/web.config.ts`, then change config informations in `src/web.config.ts`.
 2. Run `npm i` to install all dependencies.
 3. If you wanna start dev env: run `yarn dev`.
 4. If you wanna build production: run `yarn build`, then run `yarn start`.